pllealfunes/e28/p3/README.md

 ## Reuirements
 * State management w/Vuex - recipes
 * Authentication - Ability to register and login.
 The EditeRecipe, CreateRecipe, and the ability to Delete on the Recipe page are restricted.
-* Form Validation -AccountPage, RegisterPage, CreateRecipe, and EditRecipe.
+* Form Validation - AccountPage, RegisterPage, CreateRecipe, and EditRecipe.
 * Passing E2E Tests

 ## Other